AyrA/LegacyServices/Docs/Chargen.19.md

 ## Implementation

 Implementation is as per RFC.
 Extra options to set limits exist.
+A speed test option also exists

 ## Configuration